PseudoMon/img-slider/README.md

 ````

 ### In the HTML
-You can look `index.html` in this repository for examples, but in general, your slider should look like this:
+You can look at `index.html` in this repository for example on how to use it, but in general, your slider's HTML should look like this:
 ```html
 <div class="slider-container">
 	<div class="arrow left">